generaxion/axio-starter/modules/search-form/docs/README.md

 ## Usage

 Search menu component creates search form.
-Just add <?php Aucor_Search_Form::render(); ?> where you want search form to be appeared
+Just add <?php X_Search_Form::render(); ?> where you want search form to be appeared

 In component.php there's more information